PowerCut and Obfuscator: An Exploration of the Design Space for Privacy-Preserving Interventions for Voice Assistants: Introduction

-In this paper, we aim to better understand the user perceptions around the potential technological solutions to the privacy issues involving \vas.
-In particular, we conceptualized and prototyped two {\em technology probes}~\cite{Hutchinson:2003}.
-The objective of our study is not to validate our particular design choices, but to better understand user perceptions of such interventions and extract design requirements for them.
+In our work, we aim to understand better the user perceptions around the potential technological solutions to the privacy issues involving \vas through a technology probe-based approach~\cite{Hutchinson:2003}.
+The objective of our study is not to validate particular design choices but to understand user perceptions of such interventions better and extract design requirements for them.
 We utilize the \va's {\em built-in} mute button as a baseline, to understand user perceptions of how device manufacturers provide privacy control.
-Both our prototypes are {\em bolt-on} privacy-preserving interventions: (a) \bout, a smart plug that allows the user to engage/disengage the power supply to a \va remotely, and (b) \obf (Figure~\ref{fig:teaser}), which uses ultrasound to deafen the \va's microphone, preventing the \va from listening to nearby conversations.
+We utilized two technology probes to represent {\em bolt-on} privacy-preserving interventions: (a) \bout, a smart plug that allows the user to engage/disengage the power supply to a \va remotely, and (b) \obf (Figure~\ref{fig:teaser}), which uses ultrasound to deafen the \va's microphone, preventing the \va from listening to nearby conversations.
 The probes intercept two key resources required for successful \va functionality: {\em power} (for basic operation) and {\em microphone inputs} (for voice-based interaction).